felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Chapter 7: Conclusion

+> *The only sustainable competitive advantage is the ability to
+> learn faster than the competition.*
+>
+> -- Peter Senge, *The Fifth Discipline*

 I find the image below very telling.
 My learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 handwritten pages in my A5-sized journal.
 This means I